 Not far from the summit Divine Will, a group of heavily armed, combat-trained, Christian Fundamentalists are gathered under the leadership of Malachi (Craig Gellis, The Thompsons, Boned).
 They believe the asteroid is the work of God, and it’s their duty to make sure it reaches Earth.

-Now this sounds like the makings of a fairly exciting film right?
-The military throwing nukes around in space.
+Now, this sounds like the makings of a fairly exciting film right?
+The military is throwing nukes around in space.
 Dedicated scientists racing the clock to save the world from Asteroid-a-Geddon .
 And armed fanatics trying to stop both teams.
 And the occasional giant meteorites wreaking havoc on everyone.

-Instead writer/director Geoff Meed (The Amityville Haunting) serves up loads of talk punctuated by brief sequences featuring mostly awful effects.
+Instead, writer/director Geoff Meed (The Amityville Haunting, 4 Horsemen: Apocalypse) serves up loads of talk punctuated by brief sequences featuring mostly awful effects.
 I mean awful as in Meteor had better effects back in 1979.
 And it had Sean Connery.
 Asteroid-a-Geddon has crap CGI and Eric Roberts.

 Most of Asteroid-a-Geddon’s limited action scenes are ridiculous.
 Did you know covering your head with your arms will save you from meteorites?
 Or that an SUV can outrun a tsunami?